strawmelonjuice/hl-img.js/README.md

 #### From GitHub (per commit)
 <details>
-  <summary>**May be a bit behind on GitHub due to cache refreshes!
-Is also hard to debug, as there is no exact version number!**</summary>
+  <summary><b>May be a bit behind on GitHub due to cache refreshes!
+Is also hard to debug, as there is no exact version number!</b></summary>

   _Minified_
 ```html